 The CyberpowerPC Gamer Supreme Liquid Cool SLC8260A3 is a revolution in pre-built gaming desktop design, rocking the best of AMD’ flagship CPU and GPU at a price that’s hard to beat in the PC gaming market.

 - Exceptional performance, as configured

 - Capable of silky-smooth 1080p and 1440p gaming

 - Neatly wired insides

 - Lack of USB-C, Thunderbolt 3 ports

-With the new range of gaming PCs like the CyberpowerPC Gamer Supreme Liquid Cool SLC8260A3, its now possible to squeeze maximum video editing, software development and data processing performance when not playing.
+With the new range of gaming PCs like the CyberpowerPC Gamer SLC8260A3, it’s now possible to squeeze maximum video editing, software development, and data processing performance when not playing.
 Most also offer easy upgrades, blingy cases and fans kitted out with LED illumination, and sometimes overclockable processors.

 The Gamer SLC8260A3 under review is the company’s latest gaming tower, sporting top-of-the-line components like AMD’s Radeon RX 5700 XT graphics card and an eight-core AMD Ryzen 7 3800X CPU.
 For a midrange gaming PC, this is a formidable spec-sheet, and the fact that it rocks a spacious, edgy design and easy expandability, the SLC8260A3 is easily our new favorite among value-oriented, prebuilt gaming towers.